vamsi-karnam/Debian-resource-optimiser/README.md

 ## Relevant Details
 - Threshold Tuning: Adjust memory percentage and I/O limits in config.py or directly in action_executor.py
 - Execution Mode: Un-comment systemctl stop and renice calls when you’re ready to automate
+- Testing: Use the test script to hog the memory of the device and check if the q-agent can detect the memory usage